MiniCube11/pathfinding-visualizer/README.md

 ## Algorithms
 * Breadth First Search - unweighted, guarantees the shortest path

+* A Star Search - weighted (there are no weights in this project yet), uses heuristics to efficiently find the shortest path

 ## Getting Started

 To run this project on your computer, follow these steps: